Pink film: Description

-The "pink film", or "eroduction" (erotic production) as it was first called, is a cinematic genre without an exact equivalent in the West.
+The "pink film", or "eroduction" (erotic production) as it was first called, is a cinematic genre that's largely gone unrepresented in the West.
 Though called pornography, the terms "erotica", "soft porn" and "sexploitation" have been suggested as more appropriate, although none of these precisely matches the pink film genre.

 The Japanese film ethics board Eirin has long enforced a ban on the display of genitals and pubic hair.
 This restriction forced Japanese filmmakers to develop sometimes elaborate means of avoiding showing the "working parts", as American film historian Donald Richie puts it.
 He wrote:

 The eroductions are the limpest of softcore, and though there is much breast and buttock display, though there are simulations of intercourse, none of the working parts are ever shown.
 Indeed, one pubic hair breaks an unwritten but closely observed code.
 Though this last problem is solved by shaving the actresses, the larger remains: how to stimulate when the means are missing.

 To work around this censorship, most Japanese directors positioned props—lamps, candles, bottles, etc.—at strategic locations to block the banned body parts.
 When this was not done, the most common alternative techniques are digital scrambling, covering the prohibited area with a black box or a fuzzy white spot, known as a mosaic or "fogging".

 Some have claimed that it is this censorship that gives the Japanese erotic cinema its particular style.
 Richie wrote:

 American pornography is kept forever on its elemental level because, showing all, it need do nothing else; Japanese eroductions have to do something else since they cannot show all.
 The stultified impulse has created some extraordinary works of art, a few films among them.
 None of these, however, are found among eroductions.

 Richie makes a distinction between the erotic films of the major studios such as Nikkatsu and Toei as against the low-budget pink films produced by independents such as OP Eiga.

 Contrasting the pink film with Western pornographic films, Pia Harritz says, "What really stands out is the ability of pinku eiga to engage the spectator in more than just scenes with close-ups of genitals and finally the complexity in the representation of gender and the human mind."

 Richie and Harritz enumerate the fundamental elements of the pink film formula as: